jvdvleuten/nRF24L01P/README.md

 ### Connecting your nRF24L01+ to your Raspberry Pi 2 Model B
 Please refer http://pi.gadgetoid.com/pinout for the pin layout on your Raspberry Pi 2.

-Connect the following pins of your nRF24L01+:
+Connect the following pins of your nRF24L01+ to your Raspberry Pi 2:

 | nRF24L01+     | RPi2          | nRF24L01+     | RPi2             |
 | ------------- |---------------| ------------- |------------------|